BrickMMO/tasks/accounts.markdown

    ![GitHub Avatar](images/screenshot-stackoverflow-url.png)

-6. Log in to Blackboard and post a link to your GitHub and Stack Overflow accounts in the `accounts` message board.
+5. Log in to Blackboard and post a link to your Linkedin, GitHub, and Stack Overflow accounts in the `accounts` message board.

 ## Submitting this Task

-After you have completed your four accounts, submit your GitHub URL, Stack Overflow URL, and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).
+After you have completed your four accounts, submit your LinkedIn ULR, GitHub URL, Stack Overflow URL, and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)